pgrady3/EasyController3/README.md

 # EasyController3

+Note, the code and documentation surrounding this are still being updated.
+However, the board are hardware are final.

 ![Assembled Controller](/docs/side.jpg)

 The EasyController3 is the next evolution of the successful [EasyController2](https://github.com/pgrady3/EasyController2).
 The new version is cheaper, more efficient, and uses well-stocked components.